helm/helm-classic/docs/awesome.md

 > [W]e recommend that you use a replication controller even if your application requires only a single pod

 Because replication controllers come with better lifecycle management, we suggest using RCs instead of using pods.
 This will give your users all of the features of a pod, but with added assurances.
-That said, when you use an RC to run a service that _cannot be scaled_, you should indicate this to your users either by adding the `scalable: false` label to the RC, or by saying so directly in the README.
+That said, when you use an RC to run a service that _cannot be scaled_, you should indicate this to your users either by adding the `scalable: "false"` label to the RC, or by saying so directly in the README.

 ### Secrets